 BCCs may consider dividing into subcommittees and/or use ad hoc committees to address certain issues when appropriate.
 The City Council prefers the use of Ad Hoc committees which are short term and established for the BCC to discuss a specific topic or priority.
 Sub-committees should be used judiciously as it is the wish of the Council that the entire BCC participate in most agenda topics.
 Sub-committees work independently and bring a report and recommendations back to the BCC.
 The subcommittee and/or the ad hoc committee would be composed of less than a quorum of the body and set their own schedule.
 Subcommittee meetings must be noticed under the Brown Act.
 Ad hoc committees convene for a single topic and disband when the work on a single item is finished.
-Ad hoc committee meetings need not be noticed or open to the public.
-The Chair usually makes assignments to subcommittees and ad hoc committees and directs the workflow.
+Ad hoc committees and ad hoc committees and directs the workflow.
 BCCs may have both standing subcommittees and ad hoc committees, though it is recommended that BCCs focus their work through Ad Hoc committees.